Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

 This irregularity has crucial performance implications, in particular, it hinders the scalability of the routines that rely on \emph{multi-hop graph walks}, such as non-local constraint checking and full match enumeration.
 When the matches are concentrated on a few compute nodes and only a few vertices participate in a large number of matches, the partitions these vertices reside on send/receive a larger portion of the message traffic.
 In this case, increasing the number of processors does not help as, in our current infrastructure, processing at the vertex granularity can not be `scaled out' efficiently.
-Furthermore, given that a partition processes the local message queue sequentially, message traffic targeting popular vertices can overwhelm the respective partitions.
+Furthermore, since each partition processes the local message queue sequentially, message traffic targeting popular vertices can overwhelm the respective partitions.
 Consequently, these bottlenecked partitions become the key performance limiter.
-This reasoning explains why some of the non-local constraint checking phases do not scale well (e.g., Fig.~\ref{fig:strong_scaling_0011}).
+This reasoning explains why some of the non-local constraint checking phases do not scale well (e.g., Fig.~\ref{fig:strong_scaling_0011}). \\

-\textit{\textbf{Strategies to Address Load Imbalance Issues.}} We explore two strategies to address load-balancing issues: \textit{(a)} randomly reshuffling the load, and \textit{(b)} load consolidation, i.e., reloading the shuffled load on fewer nodes to also optimize for locality and reduce generated network traffic.
+\textit{\textbf{Strategies to Address Load Imbalance Issues.}} We explore two strategies to address load-balancing issues: \textit{(i)} reshuffling the load, and \textit{(ii)} load consolidation, i.e., reloading the shuffled load on fewer nodes to also optimize for locality and reduce generated network traffic. \\

-\textit{(a) Load Reshuffling.} We employ a \emph{pseudo-dynamic}, load balancing strategy.
+\textit{Load Reshuffling.} We employ a \emph{pseudo-dynamic}, load balancing strategy.
 First, we checkpoint the current state of execution: the pruned graph, i.e., the set of active vertices and edges and the per-vertex state indicating template matches, $\omega(v_j)$ (Alg.~\ref{alg:vertex_state_1}).
 Next, using HavoqGT's graph partitioning module, we reshuffle the vertex-to-processor assignment to evenly distribute vertices (with $\omega(v_j)$ remained intact) and edges across processing cores.
 Processing is then resumed on the rebalanced workload.
-Depending on the size the the pruned graph, it is possible to resume processing on a smaller deployment (see the next section.)
-Over the course of the execution, checkpointing and rebalancing can be repeated as needed (the identification of the optimal trigger point to perform load balancing, however requires further investigation).
+Depending on the size the the pruned graph, it is possible to resume processing on a smaller deployment (discussed in the next section).
+Over the course of the execution, checkpointing and rebalancing can be repeated as needed (the identification of the optimal trigger point to perform load balancing, however, requires further investigation).